MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 ## Clone the repository for this course

-If you have not already cloned **Azure AI Vision** code repository to the environment where you're working on this lab, follow these steps to do so.
+If you have not already cloned the **Azure AI Vision** code repository to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the cloned folder in Visual Studio Code.

 1. Start Visual Studio Code.
 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-vision` repository to a local folder (it doesn't matter which folder).